mnlt/repotato/README.md

 Share, discover, try out, and support amazing GitHub repositories - all from your terminal while Claude works.

-A feed of GitHub repos you browse in your terminal, one at a time.
+A daily feed of GitHub repos you browse in your terminal, one at a time.
-**An upvote is a real GitHub star.**

 ## Install